-There are two schools of thought when it comes to case studies and lead generation.
 Some marketers say a case study is informative and relevant enough to gate it.
 Others say case studies play such an important role in building credibility that it’s silly to put a barrier between the case study and your audience.
-Which one works best for you might depend on how many case studies you have and what other kinds of content assets you’re working with.
+Which one works best for you depends on your industry and buyer personas, how many case studies you have and what other kinds of gated content assets you offer.

 In any case, make sure you’re able to track who is interacting with those case studies and try featuring at least two to three case studies for every product or service you offer.
-Knowing which one(s) in particular a prospect looked at can give you and your sales team a better understanding about where to start the conversation.
+Knowing which ones a prospect looked at can give you and your sales team a better understanding of where to start the conversation.

 When you think about it, your entire website is one giant piece of content, serving to engage and inform your audience through images, video and copy.

 While it may seem a little redundant, there are a few ways a landing page can serve as a lead-generation tool.
 The most obvious way is to build a landing page that hosts your gated content forms.
 While an e-book is the food, your landing page is the plate that presents it.
 Make your gated content landing pages easy to read and navigate, and make your calls-to-action easy to find.

 Another way to use landing pages as a lead-generation tool is a pricing page or a “Contact Us” page.
 These pages must also be very well designed, easy to use and understand, and include clear CTAs.

 Blogs are commonly the first thing that comes to mind when marketers talk content.
 They are also commonly the first thing marketers are skeptical of when the main goal is lead generation.

 The skepticism is valid.
 I don’t think any B2B marketer has gained a new lead based on a blog post alone.
 However, blogs can be considered the foundation of the entire content marketing process.
 Here’s why: